binecon/folio/content/blog/herzbahnhof.md

 **DEVELOPMENT**

-I implemented the website using Visual Studio Code and common web technologies (HTML, CSS, and JavaScript), but using as little client-side rendering as possible, for mindful energy use.
-For the input data via the form, I included a Google-Api an online spreadsheet to serve as a database for the user data.
+I implemented the website using Visual Studio Code and common web technologies (HTML, CSS, and JavaScript) while using as little client-side rendering as possible, for mindful energy use.
+I included a Google-Api for an online spreadsheet which serves as a database for user data inputted via the form.

 -----